upper waypoint

 “I was literally sleeping in bus stops.
 With one shoe on, screaming at the sky,” she said.

 The once fast-moving advertising executive, who spent her days in corporate meetings and sipped martinis at lunch, spiraled into homelessness.
-Her middle-class upbringing, filled with horseback riding and family barbecues, seemed a distant memory as Hernandez-Coleman’s drinking intensified in her 40s, fueled by depression, anxiety, and the stress of raising four boys.
+Her middle-class upbringing, filled with horseback riding and family barbecues, seemed a distant memory as Hernandez-Coleman’s drinking intensified in her 40s, fueled by depression and anxiety.

-Then, her youngest son was diagnosed with a chronic illness.
+Then, her youngest of four sons was diagnosed with a chronic illness.
 Hernandez-Coleman sought solace in the bottle and dabbled in cocaine to escape the mounting pressure.

 “I remember waking up one morning with the shakes, feeling like crap, thinking: ‘I need a drink,’” she said.